Thulium: History

 Per Teodor Cleve, the scientist who discovered thulium as well as holmium.

 Thulium was discovered by Swedish chemist Per Teodor Cleve in 1879 by looking for impurities in the oxides of other rare earth elements.
 This was the same method Carl Gustaf Mosander earlier used to discover some other rare earth elements.
-Cleve started by removing all of the known contaminants of erbia (Er2O3).
+Cleve started by removing all of the known contaminants of erbia (Er2O3|auto=yes).
 Upon additional processing, he obtained two new substances; one brown and one green.
 The brown substance was the oxide of the element holmium and was named holmia by Cleve, and the green substance was the oxide of an unknown element.
 Cleve named the oxide thulia and its element thulium after Thule, an Ancient Greek place name associated with Scandinavia or Iceland.
-Thulium's atomic symbol was initially Tu, but later changed to Tm.
+Thulium's atomic symbol was initially Tu, but later changed to Tm to avoid confusion with tungsten which was commonly written as Tu around the time of thulium's discovery.

 Thulium was so rare that none of the early workers had enough of it to purify sufficiently to actually see the green color; they had to be content with spectroscopically observing the strengthening of the two characteristic absorption bands, as erbium was progressively removed.
 The first researcher to obtain nearly pure thulium was Charles James, a British expatriate working on a large scale at New Hampshire College in Durham, USA.
 In 1911 he reported his results, having used his discovered method of bromate fractional crystallization to do the purification.
 He famously needed 15,000 purification operations to establish that the material was homogeneous.

 High-purity thulium oxide was first offered commercially in the late 1950s, as a result of the adoption of ion-exchange separation technology.
-Lindsay Chemical Division of American Potash & Chemical Corporation offered it in grades of 99% and 99.9% purity.
-The price per kilogram oscillated between US$4,600 and $13,300 in the period from 1959 to 1998 for 99.9% purity, and it was the second highest for the lanthanides behind lutetium.
+Lindsay Chemical Division of American Potash & Chemical Corporation offered it in grades of 99 % and 99.9 % purity.
+The price per kilogram oscillated between US$4,600 and $13,300 in the period from 1959 to 1998 for 99.9 % purity, and it was the second highest for the lanthanides behind lutetium.